jupyterhub/grafana-dashboards/README.md

 ## Deployment

-There's a helper `deploy.py` script that can deploy the dashboard to any grafana installation.
+There's a helper `deploy.py` script that can deploy the dashboards to any grafana installation.

 ```bash
 export GRAFANA_TOKEN="<API-TOKEN-FOR-YOUR-GRAFANA>